 Heat radiated from the makeshift grill standing crookedly beside the sidewalk.
 The early afternoon was already hot.
 On the grill was a wok of oil-boiled empanadas.
 Pieces of chicken and pork lay directly on the grate next to the wok, sizzling above the smoldering firewood.
 Trin pointed to the piece he wanted and asked “cuanto cuesta”( how much).
 The lady responded with the price in cordobas.
 It came with a full bag of homemade plantain chips and a side of Nicaraguan cabbage slaw.

-As we waited for the meal to be ready by the busy street with items of local produce on display, I felt somebody’s hands press against both sides of my waist.
+Standing by the busy street that had items of local produce on display, waiting for the meal to be ready, I felt somebody’s hands press against both sides of my waist.
 I looked over at Trin.
 He had one hand holding his cell phone and the other by his side.
 By then the hands were feeling over my pockets.

 I quickly turned around to the would-be thief behind me.
 She was an old lady, bedraggled.
 She smiled at me unapologetically, exposing brown, crooked teeth.
 I felt a small surge of anger at this intrusion of personal space, this insolent act taken with such liberty.
 She didn’t even try to hide her intentions.
 I told her to keep her hands off me.
 I had spoken in English but my tone delivered the message unequivocally.